CSCfi/shibboleth-idp-oauth2-deviceflow-extension/README.md

        	<entry key-ref="OIDC.Device" value="#{getObject('issuer')}" />
     </util:map>

-Then you need to list the new properties file
+Then you need to list the new idp-oauth2-deviceflow.properties properties file in the main properties file.

     edit /opt/shibboleth-idp/conf/idp.properties